Seitan Stew

 • Chop the onion, carrots, and celery into pieces.

-• Add the frozen peas and continue cooking for another 5-10 minutes or until the potatoes and peas are tender.
+• Add the frozen peas and continue cooking for another 5-10 minutes or until potatoes and peas are tender.

 seitan stew, Eat Without Belly